CREATE: Testing LLMs for Associative Creativity: Experimental Setup

-\paragraph{Base prompt} All models are evaluated using a shared base prompt (Appendix~\ref{prompt:base_prompt}) (referred to as `original' in the results) designed to elicit diverse, high-quality relational connections.
+\textbf{Base prompt:} All models are evaluated using a shared base prompt (Appendix~\ref{prompt:base_prompt}) (referred to as `original' in the results) designed to elicit diverse, high-quality relational connections.
 We prompt the model to generate multiple, possible candidates, so we end up with a set of connections as the output.
 The model is instructed to output these multiple paths in the form a JSON enclosed by $<$answer$>$ tags.
 We then parse out the text into a structured JSON to get all model generated paths.
 To ensure comparability across models, we use a temperature of 0.7 and a maximum generation length of 4096 tokens for non-thinking models.
 For thinking models we found this max length was too small, so we vary the token budget/available reasoning budget.
-For the API-based model (e.g. GPT-5-mini), we vary the reasoning effort parameter across the supported settings (\textit{low}, \textit{medium}, and \textit{high}).
+For the frontier models that are API-based, we test with the default reasoning budget (unless stated otherwise), with the exception of GPT-5-mini, where we vary the reasoning effort parameter across the supported settings (\textit{low}, \textit{medium}, and \textit{high}).
 For the open-source models, we explicitly vary the reasoning budget (16k and 32k).
 Finally, we filter all paths to be structurally valid paths (Section \ref{sec:framework}) before computing results.

-\paragraph{Prompt Variations} One potential approach to mitigating lack of creativity is the use of alternative prompting strategies.
+\textbf{Prompt Variations:} One potential approach to mitigating lack of creativity is the use of alternative prompting strategies.
 Prompt variations are commonly employed to steer model behavior and elicit alternative responses, for example, by paraphrasing the prompt or explicitly requesting a different answer when the initial output is unsatisfactory \cite{zhang2025noveltybench}.
 In our experiments, we examine whether such prompt-based interventions are effective in eliciting more diverse and higher-quality relational paths from large language models.

-\textbf{(1) Be creative.} We augment the base prompt with the instruction: \textit{``Be creative in the type of relationships explored and generated.''} This variant directly encourages broader exploration of relation types.
+\textbf{(1) Be creative.} We augment the base prompt with the instruction: \textit{``Be creative in the type of relationships explored and generated.''} to encourage broader exploration of relation types.

 \textbf{(2) Verbalized Sampling.} We adopt verbalized sampling \cite{zhang2025verbalized} to reduce mode collapse by having the model explicitly express a probability distribution over its outputs.
 Detailed prompt is given in Appendix~\ref{prompt:verbalized_sampling}.